onlineforecast: An R package for adaptive and recursive forecasting: Model selection and validation

 Analysing the residuals is an important way to validate that a model cannot be further improved or learn how it can improved.
 The main difference from classical time series model validation, where only the one-step ahead error is examined, is that multiple horizons should be included in the analysis.
 The two most important analysis: \begin{itemize} \item Plot residual time series to find where large forecast errors occur.
 The accumulated residuals are also often useful to examine, e.g.\ cumulative squared error plot. \item Plot scatter plots of the residuals vs. other variables to see if any apparent dependencies are not described by the model. \end{itemize}

-In order to dig a bit more into the result of the recursive estimation the regression coefficients can be plotted over time.
-In this way it is possible to learn how the relations between the variables in the model evolve over time.
+In order to dig a bit more into the result of the recursive estimation, the regression coefficients can be plotted over time.
+In this way, it is possible to learn how the relations between the variables in the model evolve over time.
 If drastic changes are found in some periods it might be worthwhile to zoom into those periods to learn what causes these and potentially how to improve the model.
 In case auto-correlation is left in the residuals, an error model can be used to improve the forecasts by applying an auto-regressive model on the residuals.
 This is somewhat equivalent to include an MA part in the original model (which is not implemented as it is far from trivial).

 As summarizing measures for validation of how well dynamics are modelled: \begin{itemize} \item Plot the auto-correlation function (ACF) of the one-step residuals. \item Plot cross-correlation functions from one-step residuals to other variables, see \citep{bacher2013short}. \end{itemize} Systematic patterns found in these functions lead to direct knowledge on how to improve the model, see for example the table on Page 155 in \cite{madsen2007time} and the examples in Section \ref{subsec:evaluation} in the present paper.